puck/catalystcloud-docs/source/getting-started/admin.rst

 Projects
 ********

-Everything you do on the Sky TV cloud is in a ``project``.
+Everything you do on the Air New Zealand cloud is in a ``project``.
 Use projects to separate the different things you work on.
 For example, have a project for each organisation you work with, or one for each branch of your organisation.
 Something done in one project cannot effect any other projects.

 You can change which project you're working in on the dashboard, with the dropdown in the top left corner.